mdh266/RandomForests/README.md

 ## Intoduction
-I originally started this project to better understand the way decision trees and random forest methods worked.
+I started this project to better understand the way decision trees and random forest methods worked.
 At this point the code is just a decision tree classifier based off the gini-index, but I am working on extending it to regression trees and random forests.

 ## Dependencies
 The dependencies for this project are rather minimal, including,